NeLy-EPFL/flygym/doc/source/tutorials/gym_basics_and_kinematic_replay.rst

 space is a user-configurable subset of the state space including visual inputs, olfactory inputs, ground contacts, joint states (angles, angular velocities, and torques), and the position and velocity of the fly model within the arena.
-The action space includes the control signal (eg. angles for position control) for every actuated joint (eg. 7 degrees-of-freedom (DoFs) per leg \* 6 legs) and the on/off signal for leg adhesion.
+The action space includes the control signal (e.g. angles for position control) for every actuated joint (e.g. 7 degrees-of-freedom (DoFs) per leg \* 6 legs) and the on/off signal for leg adhesion.
 This framework is easily extendable: the user can incorporate additional layers of sensory preprocessing or premotor